abirhoss/search-rankings-app/README.md

 ### 6. Use a framework and environment variables

-I would use a framework like Symfony and environment variables rather than passing around a global object to bootstrap app config
+I would use a framework like Symfony and environment variables to store config in the environment

 ---